wazum/thumb-hash/README.md

 ### Frontend Implementation

 **Note:** ThumbHash uses progressive enhancement — images load normally even with JavaScript disabled.
 The placeholder effect is a visual enhancement only.
+It also complements native lazy loading and JS lazy‑loading libraries by providing an instant visual preview while the browser defers the image.

 The extension includes a minified ThumbHash decoder at [`Resources/Public/JavaScript/thumb-hash.min.js`](Resources/Public/JavaScript/thumb-hash.min.js) that provides the `thumbHashToDataURL` function.